AllAboutAI-YT/ai-terminal/README.md

     - use TAB to autocomplete inline suggestions
     - use ctrl+space to shuffle suggestions
     - use ctrl+enter to ask openai about command

+### Conda
+- You might need to update the profile to use conda
 ### ⭐ Give a star if you like it ⭐